 In addition to clinical trials in glioma, ONC201 has been evaluated in an open label Phase 2 investigator-initiated study that treated 30 patients at the Cleveland Clinic with rare neuroendocrine tumors.
 Paraganglioma patients were enrolled in two cohorts initiating ONC201 either once or twice weekly.
 A third cohort included patients with other neuroendocrine tumors, including desmoplastic small round cell tumor (DSRCT), dosed weekly with ONC201.
-The primary endpoint was radiographic response as measured by RECIST criteria.
+The primary endpoint was radiographic response as measured by Response Evaluation Criteria in Solid Tumors (RECIST) criteria.
 Investigator-assessed data from this study were presented at the annual meeting of the American Society of Clinical Oncology (ASCO) in 2021 and published in the journal Clinical Cancer Research in 2022.